VLN37/cub3d_destroyer/README.md

 ##	Step-by-Step Guide
-1. Use this command to clone the repository to the root directory of your cub3d project.
+1. Go to the root of your cub3d directory and execute this command to clone the repo.
 ```
 git clone https://github.com/Dustin42Codam/cub3d_destroyer.git
 ```